zorandim75 - Fotolia

 Al Mughairbi says a good relationship with IT is vital because most of his team’s work is conceptual.
 “Everything I do has to have IT with it,” he points out.
 “I have to deploy it, maintain it and interface with the business.”

-The centre has a 50-metre LDC screen with over 100 dashboards showing everything that ADNOC does.
+The centre has a 50-metre LCD screen with more than 100 dashboards showing everything that Adnoc does.
 At the centre, it looks at real-time data and carries out predictive maintenance and predictive analytics.
-It also deploys digital twin simulation to show people how digital can impact their roles.
+It also deploys Digital twin simulation to show people how digital can impact their roles.

 The centre, which took six months to build, keeps watch over the entire operation and is automated so it can respond quickly to incidents such as oil or gas leaks.

 Adnoc brought all the company’s data into the centre through a data lake, which Al Mughairbi says was the first major project.
 “This was to create a data science platform using Python,” he says.
 “We needed the data to be in the ingestion layer so we could use it and visualise it.